 1.3.
 Pick the right permalink structure

-If you don’t change your settings from the default, all of your pages and posts will have URLs which look like
+If you don’t change your settings from the default, all of your pages and posts will have URLs that look like

 example.com/?p=123.
 Whilst this is perfectly okay, it’s not particularly nice, and it might impact how users and search engines perceive the quality and relevance of your pages.

 Changing the permalink structure alters the components, ordering, and structure of your website’s URLs.
-It’s important to select the right structure when initially setting up your website, as changing it later can cause SEO issues.
+Therefore, it’s important to select the right structure when setting up your website, as changing it later can cause SEO issues.

-We usually recommend that people use a structure which creates URLs which look like
+We usually recommend that people use a structure that creates URLs that look like

 example.com/category/post-name/, depending on how much importance they anticipate placing on the categorization of their content.
 For most WordPress sites, choosing either of these options will be perfectly suitable.